yuyhong23/python-challenge/README.md

-# python-challenge
+# Python Challenge

 Data and instruction provided by UC Berkeley Extension Data Analytics Bootcamp.

-Two Python Challenges: PyBank and PyPoll.
+## Introduction

+The goal of this assignment is to use Python concepts and newly developed Python scripting skills in real-world situations.
+There two parts to this assignment: PyBank and PyPoll.

+### Technologies

+- Python 3
+- VS Code

+#### Detailed Instructions

 *PyBank Instruction:*